napari/napari.github.io/dev/_sources/gallery/image_custom_kernel.rst

 interpolation in a regular grid (of size = of the kernel) around each fragment, and then using the weights in the kernel to add up the final fragment value.

+.. tags:: gui, visualization-nD

 ..
-GENERATED FROM PYTHON SOURCE LINES 13-79
+GENERATED FROM PYTHON SOURCE LINES 17-83